 3) You limit your candidate pool:

-As much as HR managers want to think they determine salaries based on their company’s history unfortunately, for the most part, they are wrong – salaries are determined by the market.
-If the 15 companies in your geographic territory are paying customer service reps 35-40,000 per year than you can’t sit there at 25K and be satisfied because “that’s how we’ve always done it”.
+As much as HR managers want to think they determine salaries based on their company’s history, unfortunately, for the most part, they are wrong – salaries are determined by the market.
+If the 15 companies in your geographic territory are paying customer service reps 35-40,000 per year then you can’t sit there at 25K and be satisfied because “that’s how we’ve always done it”.
 If car dealership A is offering the next car I purchase 20K higher than the 6 other dealerships in the area, it’s safe to assume which dealership I won’t be buying from.
 In turn, when you try to go against your market’s grain you are cutting your candidate pool in half, if not more, and picking from a lot less talented candidates!

 4) You’re showing your employees that you don’t really value them:

 This one can be tricky.
 As much as you want to offer candidates the highest salary possible, sometimes your budget just won’t allow it.
-There is no need to break the bank, if by doing so there is no bank to be had 3 months later.
+There is no need to break the bank if by doing so there is no bank to be had 3 months later.
 So this point doesn’t typically apply to those situations.
-However for those companies who can afford higher salaries, but don’t, you are telling your employee that you truly don’t value them as much.
-I have recruited the same position for a multi-billion dollar, national company as I have a start-up with 12 employees.
+However, for those companies who can afford higher salaries, but don’t, you are telling your employee that you truly don’t value them as much.
+I have recruited the same position for a multi-billion dollar, the national company as I have a start-up with 12 employees.
 And it always confuses me why the start-up is willing to offer higher salaries.
 More times than not I’ve had start-ups tell me that they want to show their employees that they value them.
 Whereas the much larger company has hired for this position so much that hiring has become more of an assembly line: next person in.
 Showing an employee they are valued is important.
 A long time ago just being employed was enough.
-But in today’s market an employee wants to know they are cared about, that you have their best interest in mind.
+But in today’s market, an employee wants to know they are cared about, and that you have their best interest in mind.
 By offering a lower marketed salary, when you know you can offer more, you are fracturing that relationship right off the bat.

 5) Setting an employee up for failure:

 By offering a lower marketable salary you are opening up the doors for negotiation.
 The candidate wants to be compensated fairly and if they have other offers on the table, they know what fair is.
 Now assume that you do offer the candidate the salary that is ultimately determined as fair market (for example 10K higher than the original offer).
 By offering the candidate a higher salary than you deem normal, your natural response is to expect more out of the candidate.
-However that salary you offered is the normal market value so this employee should not be expected to perform any differently than anyone else in their role.
+However, that salary you offered is the normal market value so this employee should not be expected to perform any differently than anyone else in their role.
 Expectations have now been unfairly put on this person when in reality they were just trying to get what they are worth.

 If you expect to walk home with a 2011 Ferrari but are only willing to pay for the 1987 Honda Accord, you are in for a rude awaking.